kalisio/crisis/docs/quickstart/benefits.md

 ## <i class="las la-smile-beam"></i> User-friendly interface

-Start within minutes With no training required and a modern, intuitive set of screens, some of the world's largest organizations are up and running within minutes.
+Start within minutes with no training required and a modern, intuitive set of screens, some of the world's largest organizations are up and running within minutes.

 ## <i class="lab la-cloudversify"></i> Software as a Service